 Hint: it’s not just about publishing books.

-Building a small (okay, tiny) press is a long term project for me.
+Building a small (okay, tiny) press is a long-term project for me.
 I left a career in technology and returned to publishing because it was the one career I truly enjoyed.
-I knew it meant learning today’s publishing and not relying on what publishing was twenty-five years ago.
+I knew it meant learning about today’s publishing and not relying on what publishing was twenty-five years ago.
 I also knew it meant not just focusing on selling paper books in a certain set of genres.

 Modern Folklore Press